 The COVID-19 pandemic has weakened economic activity around the world.
-EnerSys' lines of business have been affected by varying degrees around the world.
+EnerSys' lines of business have been affected by varying degrees.
 Our Motive Power business has been our most impacted segment as many industrial manufacturing plants around the world were closed or operated on reduced production levels.
-We expect the Motive Power business to recover as COVID-19 imposed restrictions are eased and the general economy recovers
+During our second fiscal quarter more countries relaxed pandemic restrictions which led to increased economic activity.
+Our recent order intake reflects this trend and has returned close to pre COVID-19 levels.